What is Mathematics

-Regardless of one’s chosen career, there will always be problems that need to be solved.
-In studying math, we learn to clearly define problems, investigate proven as well as creative new methods for solving problems and communicate solutions in a clear, concise manner to enable others to understand and use solutions to problems.
+Mathematics is a science and the language of science.
+Math is also an art.
+In most any discipline, skills in mathematics are required in order to make informed decisions for ourselves and our communities.
+In studying math, we learn to clearly define problems, investigate proven as well as creative new methods for solving problems and communicate solutions in a clear, concise manner.

 Students who desire to study mathematics enjoy solving puzzles and problems.
 Mathematics students should be careful readers and be able to communicate clearly and concisely.
 Successful students are perseverant, able to work independently, and able to work with and learn from others.

 — Alex Roth, class of 2011, high school math teacher

 Applied Math: engineering, operations research, computer animation, modeling and simulations, public health, mathematician; Education: secondary education, higher education, administration, education research; Statistics: actuarial science, quality control, risk management; business: finance, informatics, economics, research analysis, management; Others: law, cryptology, systems analysis, information security analysis, biomedical research

 Majoring in mathematics

 - Courses designed to ensure your success in upper-level classes at the college or university of your choice.

 - Technology incorporated into our study of mathematics, learning to apply the tools of mathematics as well as the theory.
 Within the first semester, math majors are introduced to several cutting-edge programs used in research, development and business.
 This software is essential in continuing education and future careers.

 - Small classes and intensive, personalized instruction will help you excel in the critical foundation courses of your mathematics major.